Frequently Asked Questions

 Project Overview and Goals

-Goal: To create a simple, robust Node.js backend service that exposes an API endpoint to send MMS messages using the Vonage Messages API.
+Goal: Create a simple, robust Node.js backend service that exposes an API endpoint to send MMS messages using the Vonage Messages API.

-Problem Solved: Enables applications to programmatically send rich media content (images) via MMS, enhancing user engagement compared to standard SMS.
-This is particularly useful for notifications, alerts, marketing campaigns, or interactive applications requiring visual content.
+Problem Solved: Send rich media content (images) via MMS programmatically, enhancing user engagement compared to standard SMS.
+Use this for notifications, alerts, marketing campaigns, or interactive applications requiring visual content.

 .env